 Well, naturally as soon as we acquired Harvey the RV, My Knight was chomping at the bits to go out exploring the wilderness and the open road.
 (Or a state park close by.)
 So he took Harvey in to have a little check-up and make sure everything was working

 properly before we took our 1986 Cousin-Eddie-wannabe out on the road.
-(I would tell you how old he is in years, but that would just remind me of how long it’s been since I graduated high school, so please do your own math.)
+(I would tell you how old he is in years, but that would just remind me of how long it has been since I graduated high school, so please do your own math).

 My Knight jumped in the car with me to rush (fashionably late) to our friends who were already at the restaurant.
 We had gone a few miles when I ever so tactfully turned to him and lovingly said, “You smell really bad.
 Like…you reek.”

 My Knight: “Well, thank you.
 I have been stranded on the side of the road for hours with no air conditioning.”
 (A tad bit of sarcasm and bitterness injected.
 And warranted.)

 Me: “I know.
 But we are going out to dinner and to the theater.
 You’re all stubbly and stinky and really rough-looking.
 I brought you a clean shirt.
 I wish I had thought to bring deodorant or a razor or a washcloth or something.
 I didn’t realize you’d smell so bad.”

 My Knight was less than amused by my “concern” over his appearance.
 When we pulled into the restaurant parking lot, he took off the sweaty shirt to put on the clean one, and I had a brilliant idea.
 I decided to help him out a bit by spraying some hand sanitizer in his arm pits.
 I figured it was anti-bacterial, and the stink in sweat is caused by bacteria, plus I had a bottle of Hand Sanitizer Canada handy.
 Pretty resourceful decision on my part, right?